I am a Minister on the roll of Unitarian and Free Christian Churches, I am currently minister to the congregation at Bradford Unitarians.

 Free Christianity is a vital part of a non-creedal wisdom tradition called Unitarian which seeks to approach the sacred in participation and worship.
 Free Christians and Unitarians recognise that the spiritual life cannot be precisely defined but should aim to be inclusive and compassionate.

-I’ ve sometimes been asked for a meditation, a prayer or longer element of a service that I’ve given, so instead of emailing them individually I ‘ve decided to blog bits and pieces here.
-If they are of use either privately or in a group or congregational setting I’d be delighted.
-I’m also going to put some sermons or addresses here too – I hope they may be of interest.
+I’ ve sometimes been asked for a meditation, a prayer or longer element of a service that I’ve given, so instead of emailing them individually I blog bits and pieces here.
+If they are of use either privately or in a group or congregational setting I’m delighted.
+I also post some sermons, talks or addresses here too – I hope they may be of interest.